mathspp/mathspp/pages/02.blog/03.til/075.damerau-levenshtein-distance/item.md

 This code replaces each branch of the mathematical definition with an `if` statement, and we use `edit_distances` to collect all the possible (recursive) values to consider.
 Finally, we compute the minimum value and return it!

+You can find a different implementation that is more elegant [in this article](/blog/til/hypothesis-for-code-refactoring#code-refactoring).

 That's it for now!
 [Stay tuned][subscribe] and I'll see you around!